-The format of the meeting included a brief presentation by the CWPP team followed by a question and answer session.
-During this meeting, the fire chiefs were asked to identify the areas of concernand hazard mitigation projects within their jurisdictions.
+The format of the meeting included a brief presentation by the CWPP team followed by a question-and-answer session.
+During this meeting, the fire chiefs were asked to identify the areas of concern and hazard mitigation projects within their jurisdictions (see Figure 8).
 This information was processed for use in developing the CWPP, a process that has continued since its publication.